docker/compose/docs/compose-file.md

 configuration.

 You can use `extends` on any service together with other configuration keys.
-The value must be a dictionary with the key: `service` and may optionally have the `file` key.
+The `extends` value must be a dictionary defined with a required `service` and an optional `file` key.

     extends:
       file: common.yml
       service: webapp

-The `file` key specifies the location of a Compose configuration file defining the service which is being extended.
+The `service` the name of the service being extended, for example `web` or `database`.
+The `file` is the location of a Compose configuration file defining that service.

+If you omit the `file` Compose looks for the service configuration in the current file.
 The `file` value can be an absolute or relative path.
-If you specify a relative path, Docker Compose treats it as relative to the location of the current file.
-If you don't specify a `file`, Compose looks in the current configuration file.
+If you specify a relative path, Compose treats it as relative to the location of the current file.

-The `service` key specifies the name of the service to extend, for example `web` or `database`.

 You can extend a service that itself extends another.
 You can extend indefinitely.
 Compose does not support circular references and `docker-compose`